CorentinChanet/Radix_Project/README.md

 We developed a program for Radix.
 The purpose of this project it's to use AI to help the recruitment.
 The AI will make the process more faster and easier.
 Examples: You need a specific employees working as engineer.
 The AI will passe every Resume he has.. and will show a Resume who looks the most as the one you need.

+Also we use the Dataset from Kaagle.
+Here you can Download the PDF and DOCX files : https://github.com/arefinnomi/curriculum_vitae_data

 Below you find the whole explanation, from the installation up to a glance behind the scenes.

 ## Installation
-Here you can Download the PDF and DOCX files : https://github.com/arefinnomi/curriculum_vitae_data
 1. Clone the repository:
 ```
 git clone https://github.com/Misterkadrix/Radix_Project.git